mikefrancis/mikefrancis.dev/src/posts/gatsby-tailwind.md

 Back again with another TailwindCSS + _X_ guide!

-This time it's [Gatby](https://www.gatsbyjs.org/)'s turn.
+This time it's [Gatsby](https://www.gatsbyjs.org/)'s turn.
 Gatsby is a open-source framework for creating server rendered websites/apps.
 I'm a huge fan of Gatsby, so much so you are reading this article on a site built using it!

 Again, this not a comparison to Next.js, create-react-app or anything else - so now that's out of the way, let's get to work hooking these two up.

 First start by creating a new Gatsby project if you don't already have one.
-I've taken the instructions from their site here:
+I've taken the instructions from their [Quick start guide](https://www.gatsbyjs.org/docs/quick-start/):

 ```bash
 npm install -g gatsby-cli